araobp/onos-app/README.md

 ##Comparison with OpenDaylight

 OpenDaylight project provides ["opendaylight-startup-archetype"](https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Startup_Project_Archetype).
-I used the archetype and felt that it is heavily dependent on YANG and MD-SAL: APIs for datastore transactions and RPCs.
-OpenDaylight is good for network management.
+I used the archetype and felt that it is heavily dependent on YANG and MD-SAL: APIs for datastore transactions (ACID) and RPCs.
+OpenDaylight is good for network management or orchestration in an multi-vendor environment.

-On the other hand, ONOS developers can use very standard Java APIs such as "Map.put(K key, V value)" or @Activate annotaion.
+On the other hand, ONOS developers can enjoy very standard Java APIs such as "Map.put(K key, V value)" or @Activate annotaion.

 ONOS also provides two kinds of datastore:
 - ECMAP (Eventually Consistent KVS supporting Java's Map interface)